 One immediate impact of implementing an ERP solution is the systematic and uniform flow of business data and information across all departments in an organization.
 Being provided this real-time information allows you to make better business decisions and ensures you that all the information and data is completely up to date and precise.
 Many business organizations get a step ahead in real-time analysis with complete access to standardized and reliable data.

 Lack of collaboration and poor communication are usually a result of employees lacking availability to the information they need.
-By giving them access to data from other departments, collaboration is encouraged and facilitated, as the employees are given the ability to see the company’s “big picture.”
+By giving them access to data from other departments, ERP software increases collaboration, as the employees are given the ability to see the company’s “big picture.”

 Allows for Increased Productivity